miguel-guerrero/dstate/doc/answered_questions.md

 The purpose is to make sure the conversion is correct (not that the original design did the right thing).

-Some examples have checkers for absolute functionality (e.g matmul_simple and matmul_fast)
+Some examples have checkers for absolute functionality (e.g _matmul_simple_ and _matmul_fast_ examples)

-To make sure the code is synthesizable, **yosys** open source sinthesizer has been used, comparing the functionality of the lower gate-level like representatio (generic technology) with the RTL version of it.
+To make sure the code is synthesizable, **yosys** open source sinthesizer has been used, comparing the functionality of the lower gate-level like representation (generic technology) with the RTL version of it.
 This step is optional and can be invoked doing 'make gls' under a given example/test directory.